anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### MASA issued Voucher Processing by Registrar {#exchanges_uc2_2_vs}

-After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in Section 5.6 of {{RFC8995}}.
+After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
 The registrar MUST add an additional signature to the MASA provided voucher using its registrar EE credentials.

-The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credentials (see {{RFC7515}}, Section 5.2 point 8.
+The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credentials (see {{RFC7515}}, section 5.2 point 8.
 The x5c component of the "JWS Protected Header" MUST contain the registrar EE certificate as well as potential subordinate CA certificates up to (but not including) the pinned domain certificate.
 The pinned domain certificate is already contained in the voucher payload ("pinned-domain-cert").